aa29zzjj/Project-2-Client-Server/README.md

 ```

-Note how the server uses a DatagramPacket to receive data from a client (in the request object) and how it uses a DatagramPacket to send data back to the client (in the reply object).
+Note the difference between a DatagramSocket and a DatagramPacket.
+The server uses a DatagramPacket to receive data from a client (in the request object).
+And it uses a DatagramPacket to send data back to the client (in the reply object).
 A DatagramPacket is always based on a byte array.
 So, to send a message in a DatagramPacket, we must first convert the message to a byte array.
-To receive a message from a DatagramPacket, we must convert the byte array to a String message.
+To receive a message from a DatagramPacket, we must convert the byte array to a String message (if we are expecting a String message).

 Note below how the client does the same thing.
 The client wants to send a String message.
 So, it extracts a byte array from the String (the variable m).
 And we then use m to build the DatagramPacket.